b0llull0s/Simple-Algorithms/README.md

 >[!IMPORTANT]
 >- Constrains: Unbreakable rules about the problem or the way in which the problem must be solved.
 >- Operations: Generic or parameterized actions that you can do to solved a problem.
->Analogy: An exploitable similarity betwen a solved problem and an unsolved problem.
+>- Analogy: An exploitable similarity betwen a solved problem and an unsolved problem.

 # Problem-Solving Techniques
 - Always have a plan.